Anipaleja/nginx-defender/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.
+Closed source forks are not permitted.

 ### Third-Party Licenses